Search

 On this day…in 1893

-With the signing of the Electoral Bill by Governor Lord Glasgow, New Zealand becomes the first country in the world to grant national voting rights to women.
+Governor Lord Glasgow’s signing of the Electoral Bill marks New Zealand as the first nation globally to grant national voting rights to women.

-The United States granted women the right to vote in 1920, and Great Britain guaranteed full voting rights for women in 1928.
+In 1920, the United States granted women the right to vote, and in 1928, Great Britain secured full voting rights for women.

-From the turn of the 20th century, women have participated in government in Australia.
-Following federation, the government of the newly formed Commonwealth of Australia passed the Commonwealth Franchise Act 1902 allowing most women to both vote and stand in the federal election of 1903.
-South Australia and Western Australia granted women the vote before federation, and the states of New South Wales, Tasmania, Queensland and Victoria also passed legislation allowing women to participate in government at the state and local levels following federation.
-Indigenous Australian women did not achieve suffrage at all levels of government and in all states and territories until 1962.
+Since the early 20th century, women have been involved in government in Australia.
+After the federation, the Commonwealth of Australia’s government enacted the Commonwealth Franchise Act 1902, which enabled most women to vote and run in the federal elections of 1903.
+Before federation, South Australia and Western Australia had already allowed women the vote, while New South Wales, Tasmania, Queensland, and Victoria also established laws permitting women’s participation in government at state and local levels following federation.
+However, Indigenous Australian women did not gain suffrage across all levels of government in every state and territory until 1962.

 Newsletter